Pedropabu82/bot4/README.md

 * `train_model.py` - performs cross validation on the trade log and saves a new model.
 Usage: `python train_model.py`.
 * `fetch_ohlcv.py` - downloads recent OHLCV candles for popular pairs and stores them under `data/`.
 Execute `python fetch_ohlcv.py`.
 * `websocket_client.py` - example real-time feed that falls back to REST when the WebSocket disconnects.
 Run `python websocket_client.py` to see the stream.

+## Logging

+All utilities use Python's `logging` module.
+When you run `main.py` or any helper script, messages are written to `bot.log` and echoed to the console.